Tzuyu-Yoda/Webcams_Predictions_and_Weather/README.md

 Run on command line with no additianal sys argument since it takes 'weather_pd.csv' and/or 'katkam-scaled'as the only input. (e.g. python3 weather_PredictByImages.py)

-Output will be two .csv files 'weather_predicton_by_conditions.csv' and 'weather_prediction_by_images.csv', respectively, with the last column 'predicted_weather' as the results.
+Output will be two .csv files 'weather_predicton_by_conditions.csv' and 'weather_prediction_by_images.csv', in which the last column titled 'predicted_weather' is the prediction.

 (You should wait until the prompt print out a float as the model score because it might take quite some time to load the images for 'weather_PredictByImages.py'.